jontbell40/OU_HBBTV_screen_reading/README.md

 My conclusion was that using a process like Brajnik's Barrier assessment method, which maps to the WCAG guidelines, the defined barriers could be adjusted to the new environment to assess accessibility transfer.

-The application I used for the experiment was not however without its difficulties.
-The browser ported to the product tested, had a few issues with regards to the web speech API, and to complete some of the testing by using a web socket connection to an external linux PC, which provided the actual speech.
+The application I used for the experiment was not however, without its difficulties.
+The browser, ported to the product tested, had a few issues with regards to the web speech API, and to complete some of the testing by using a web socket connection to an external linux PC, which provided the actual speech.

 I had done my initial assessment using Firefox, which worked well, but not all browsers are born equal, and the problems I experienced are still present in the other browser used.

-I have also noticed a recent trend in the broadcast field is to use server provided speech for applications, such as HBBTV applications,
+I have also noticed a recent trend in the broadcast field is to use server provided speech for applications, such as HBBTV applications.

 I will update the code over the next few weeks to support HTML5, and add the final code included in my dissertation.
-I would like to investigate using firefox, or perhaps looking at the C.E.F project what can be achieved these days using the Web Speech API.
-My idea would be to create a JS library anyone could include on a page to speak based on the existing ARIA tags.
+I would like to investigate using firefox, or perhaps looking at the C.E.F project, what can be achieved these days using the Web Speech API.
+My idea would be to create a JS library anyone could include on a page to speak, based on the existing ARIA tags.
 This is also itself a interesting problem, as mapping of HTML5, redraws etc will have a large impact on the reader.

 Notes on some of the tests:-